dim0x69/qrcodepasswordscanner/README.md

 QRCode Password Scanner

-a simple android app to scan your QR codes and make sure the clipboard is automatically cleared after some seconds.
+a simple android app to scan your QR codes, paste the found string into the clipboard and make sure the clipboard is automatically cleared after some seconds.

 i created this because other QR Code scanner apps require INTERNET-permissions and sometimes even save a history of scanned codes.
 This app just needs CAMERA-Permissions, is simple and does not store anything.